Gallogly College of Engineering

 Financial Aid

 The FAFSA (or Free Application for Federal Student Aid) is the government-provided application for need-based funds to help pay for college.
-OU highly recommends completing the FAFSA regardless of family's income.
+For students that are FAFSA eligible, OU highly recommends completing the FAFSA regardless of family income.
+Students that are ineligible to complete a FAFSA are still eligible for OU scholarships.
+Many scholarship opportunities do not require the FAFSA to be completed.

 Career Guidance

 Our mission is to provide engineering students with a strong foundation for success through responsive, supportive and meaningful academic and career guidance.
-Each semester, students are required to meet with both their College and Faculty Advisors in order to assist with their academic progression and address concerns related to career pathways, internships, graduate school, etc. Faculty with past and/or current corporate collaborations are excellent resources for our students, as are the college’s alumni, many of whom welcome connecting with students regarding career questions.
-The college hosts a Graduate School Fair for the undergraduate students and collaborates with the OU Career Services Office to host two annual Job and Internship Fairs for engineering students; one in September and the other in February.
-Many companies also commit to a regular presence on campus working closely with our student organizations to offer professional skill development.
+Each semester, students are required to meet with their College Academic Advisor and are encouraged to meet with their faculty advisor, in order to assist with their academic progression and address concerns related to career pathways, internships, graduate school, etc. Faculty with past and/or current corporate collaborations are excellent resources for our students, as are the college’s alumni, many of whom welcome connecting with students regarding career questions.
+The college hosts a Graduate School Fair for the undergraduate students and collaborates with the OU Career Services Office to host two annual Career Fairs for engineering students; the Engineering Career Fair in September and the Oklahoma Engineering Futures Fair in March.
+Many companies also commit to a regular presence on campus working closely with our student organizations and college programs to offer professional skill development.

 The OU Career Services offers specialized services to students and alumni, that includes: